Why Activated Charcoal Is The Detoxing Tool Everyone Is Talking About

-So go ahead and celebrate National Detox Month by getting some activated charcoal for yourself and see how it can make a difference in your health.
+So go ahead and get some activated charcoal for yourself and see how it can make a difference in your health.

 The information on this website has not been evaluated by the Food & Drug Administration or any other medical body.
 We do not aim to diagnose, treat, cure or prevent any illness or disease.
 Information is shared for educational purposes only.
 You must consult your doctor before acting on any content on this website, especially if you are pregnant, nursing, taking medication, or have a medical condition.

 Our articles may include products that have been independently chosen and recommended by Dr. Will Cole and our editors.
 If you purchase something mentioned in this article, we may earn a small commission.

 BY DR. WILL COLE